woojak/retropie-lightwebmenager/README.md

 # RetroPie Light Web Game Manager

 This repository contains a full-featured web panel for managing your RetroPie file system, monitoring system performance, and controlling your Raspberry Pi.
-The web interface is built using Python and Flask and includes persistent configuration storage, system control options (such as reboot/shutdown), file management with bulk selection (including a "select all" feature), and a text-based SSH GUI for changing settings and managing the service.
+The web interface is built using Python and Flask, featuring persistent configuration storage, system control options (such as reboot/shutdown), comprehensive file management with bulk selection (including a “select all” feature), and a text-based SSH GUI for managing settings and controlling the service.

 ## Repository Contents

 - **web_panel.py**
   The main Python Flask application that provides:
-  - **File and directory management:**
+  - **File and Directory Management:**
-    Browse directories, upload files (with a real-time progress bar), create folders, edit files, and delete files/folders.
-The file management section now includes bulk selection with a “select all” checkbox for managing multiple files at once.
+    Browse directories, upload files (with a real-time progress bar and dynamic upload speed display), create folders, edit files, and delete files/folders.
+The file management section now supports bulk selection via a “select all” checkbox for quickly managing multiple files at once.
-  - **System monitoring:**
+  - **System Monitoring:**
-    Displays live system statistics such as CPU temperature, CPU usage, memory usage, disk usage, and system uptime with visual progress bars.
+    Displays live system statistics, including CPU temperature, CPU frequency (current and maximum), memory usage, disk usage, and system uptime.
+Visual progress bars represent these metrics, with the CPU usage display now showing the current/max CPU frequency.
-  - **NVMe sensor selection:**
+  - **NVMe Sensor Selection:**
-    If enabled in the configuration, allows you to select an NVMe sensor and monitor its temperature.
+    If enabled in the configuration, you can choose an NVMe sensor from a dropdown menu to monitor its temperature.
 Your selection is saved persistently.
-  - **System control functions:**
+  - **System Control Functions:**
-    Reboot or shutdown your Raspberry Pi directly via the web interface.
+    Reboot or shutdown your Raspberry Pi directly from the web interface without accidental re-triggering of the action upon page refresh.
-  - **Configuration management:**
+  - **Configuration Management:**
-    Edit application settings (admin credentials, secret key, port, monitoring refresh interval, and NVMe sensor display) via a dedicated settings page.
+    Modify application settings—including admin credentials, secret key, port, monitoring refresh interval, NVMe sensor display, and the configuration file location for editing RPI config.txt—via a dedicated settings page.
+All changes are persistently saved in `config.cfg`.
-  - **Editing RPI config.txt:**
+  - **Editing RPI Config.txt:**
-    Provides an endpoint for modifying `/boot/firmware/config.txt`.
+    Provides an endpoint for modifying the Raspberry Pi configuration file.
+You can now choose between editing `/boot/firmware/config.txt` (for 64-bit systems) or `/boot/config.txt` (for 32-bit systems) based on the selection stored in the configuration file.

 - **config.cfg**
   A configuration file that stores persistent settings, including:
-  - Admin credentials like login: admin and password: admin (recomendet to change)
+  - Admin credentials (default: login: admin and password: mawerik1 — recommended to change)
-  - Secret key (recomendet to change)
+  - Secret key (recommended to change)
   - Port number
-  - Monitoring refresh interval
+  - Monitoring refresh interval (with a minimum of 0.5 seconds)
-  - NVMe sensor selection and display setting if mvme is present.
+  - NVMe sensor selection and display status (if an NVMe device is present)
+  - The config file location selection for editing the RPI configuration (choosing between the 64-bit system `/boot/firmware/config.txt` or the 32-bit system `/boot/config.txt`)

 - **web_panel.service**
   A systemd service file that runs the Flask application on startup.